Multiplicity of characters of finite reductive groups and Drinfeld doubles: Introduction

 for $\chi_1, \ldots , \chi_m,\chi\in \widehat{G^F}, $ and this gives the decomposition $\chi_1\otimes \cdots \otimes \chi_m = \sum_{\chi \in \widehat{G^F}} \left\langle \chi_1\otimes \cdots \otimes \chi_m\otimes {\chi},1\right\rangle \overline{\chi}$.

-We consider this problem over Deligne-Lusztig characters and almost unipotent characters in this paper.
+We consider this problem over Deligne-Lusztig characters and unipotent almost characters in this paper.
 One motivation for studying these tensor products is that some of them can be regarded as a multiplicity variant of the work of \cite{KNP}.
-In \cite{KNP}, authors considered character varieties over regular unipotent and regular semisimple conjugacy classes, and the main point of the computation is to sum over semisimple characters in induced representations over split semisimple elements in $\check{G}^F$.
+In \cite{KNP}, authors considered character varieties over regular unipotent and regular semisimple conjugacy classes, and the main point of the computation is to sum over semisimple characters in induced representations over split semisimple elements in $\check{G}^F$ (here, split semisimple element means that it is contained in a split maximal torus).
 Recall that the product of the Steinberg character and a Deligne–Lusztig character has vanishing character values except on particular semisimple elements.
 This provides a situation analogous to the computation in \cite{KNP}.
 Another intuition will be given in \S\ref{sss:121}.

 In addition, we calculate a related term to the size of $G_m(g,z):= \{x\in G^F\,|\, x^m=(gx)^m=z\}$, which is an important term to consider the Frobenius-Schur indicators of the modules over the Drinfeld double $D(G^F)$.
-We also consider the multiplicities of tensor products involving only almost unipotent characters, drawing on ideas from Letellier’s work; cf. \cite{letellier2013tensor}.
+We also consider the multiplicities of tensor products involving only unipotent almost characters, drawing on ideas from Letellier’s work; cf. \cite{letellier2013tensor}.